 How to renew your Indian passport in the UK?

-In this guide, I am going to show you the detailed steps on how to apply for Indian passport renewal in the UK.
+In this guide, I will show you the detailed steps on how to apply for Indian passport renewal in the UK.

-The process includes the exact steps we followed to submit the application for re-issuing my wife’s Indian passport that was due to expire in a month’s time.
+The process includes the exact steps we followed to apply for renewing my wife’s Indian passport that was due to expire in a month.

-This is a detailed guide to walk you through the step-by-step process we followed that you can use to get a new passport booklet issued.
+This is a detailed guide to walk you through the step-by-step process we followed that you could use to get a new passport booklet issued.

-If your passport has already expired, there is a slight difference in the documents required that I will cover below – read on.
+If your passport has already expired, there is a slight difference in the list of documents required that I will cover below – read on.

-Indian Passport Renewal in the UK – Complete Guide
+Indian Passport Renewal in UK – Complete Guide

 Before we get started, let’s get the terminologies right!